Urigo/graphql-cli/docs/MIGRATION.md

 ### `get-schema` is no longer available
 In previous versions, you were able to download the schema to the given path in `schemaPath` from the URL given inside `endpoint`.
 In the new version, `schema` refers to the endpoint of the schema.

-If you use Prisma or any other tool that provides your schema under URL endpoint, you must to specify it using the following syntax in your configuration YAML:
+If you use Prisma or any other tool that provides your schema under URL endpoint, you must specify it using the following syntax in your configuration YAML:

 ```yaml
 schema: http://localhost:4000/graphql #This is the schema path